Chapter 07 – The rainbow train: high-speed, high-death

-“They won’t be able to get on the top of the train.”
-She said.
-A set of wings grew from her back, and ice covered her feet, gluing them to the roof.
+“They won’t be able to get on the top of the train,” she said.
+A set of wings grew from her back, and ice covered her feet.
+It connected with the train’s metal roof, turning her feet and the metal into one solid mass.
 “We should be safe.”

 Her wings began to beat.
-In increasing rhythm, they created an opposing wind that kept the one splashing against her, as well as the ice that slowly crept over her legs, at bay “I’ve no idea where we are, but once we see buildings, we get off.”
+In increasing rhythm, they created a headwind that kept the wing splashing against her, as well as the ice that slowly crept over her legs, at bay.
+“I’ve no idea where we are, but once we see buildings, we get off.”

 A shrill sound swooshed through the air.
 Their eyes spotted a brown falcon, jetting towards them.
 The falcon screamed again, and a second later, it was gone.
 Instead, a tall person in a green-gray armor had appeared.
 His face was androgynous, the short hair blue like azure, and his eye red like rust.

 “Skyfrost.”
 Ragna clenched her jaw, baring her teeth.

 “We meet again.”
 Skyfrost went through his bangs and pushed them away, revealing a black pupil.
 His eyes focused on Altera, and Skyfrost grinned.
 He raised his arms and clapped.
 “Xion, what an unpleasant surprise.
 Could it be that you- “

 Forced to draw a dagger, Skyfrost blocked Ragna’s saber.

 “That was rude, kitty-cat,” he said.
 “Did daddy forget to teach you manners too?”

 Skyfrost moved his leg.
 Ragna jumped into the air, and Skyfrost’s right earring glowed.
 He performed a backflip and increased the distance between them.